What is ulcerative colitis?

 esophagus, stomach, and duodenum.
 Your healthcare provider can see the inside of these

 organs.
-He or she can also take a small tissue sample (biopsy) if needed.
+They can also take a small tissue sample (biopsy) if needed.

-any abnormal growths, tissue that is red or swollen, sores (ulcers), or bleeding.
+any abnormal growths, tissue that's red or swollen, sores (ulcers), or bleeding.
+A

 the colon.
-This tube lets your healthcare provider see your colon lining and take
+This tube lets your provider see your colon lining and take out a tissue

-out a tissue sample (biopsy) to test it.
-He or she may also be able to treat some
+sample (biopsy) to test it.
+They may also be able to treat some problems that may

 Lower GI (gastrointestinal) series.
 This is also called a barium enema.
 This is an X-ray exam of your rectum, the large

 intestine, and the lower part of your small intestine (the ileum).
-You will be given
+You'll be given

 a metallic fluid called barium.
 Barium coats the organs so they can be seen on an